 We leave no stone unturned when looking for the next great investment idea.
 For example, we believe electric vehicles and energy storage are set to become giant markets, and we want to take advantage of the declining lithium prices amid the COVID-19 pandemic.
 So we are checking out investment opportunities like this one.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
 Our best call in 2020 was shorting the market when S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
 Now let’s analyze the new hedge fund action surrounding Ambarella Inc (NASDAQ:AMBA).

 What have hedge funds been doing with Ambarella Inc (NASDAQ:AMBA)?

-At the Q3’s end, a total of 27 of the hedge funds tracked by Insider Monkey were long this stock, a change of 4% from one quarter earlier.
-With hedge funds’ sentiment swirling, there exists a few key hedge fund managers who were increasing their holdings meaningfully (or already accumulated large positions).
+At Q4’s end, a total of 26 of the hedge funds tracked by Insider Monkey were long this stock, a change of -13% from the third quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards AMBA over the last 18 quarters.
+With the smart money’s sentiment swirling, there exists a few key hedge fund managers who were adding to their stakes substantially (or already accumulated large positions).